-Points obtained in an individual A Grade World Cup competition are as listed above.

-Points obtained in a Grand Prix competition of the FIE are multiplied by a factor of 2.0.

-Points obtained in the individual events of the Open World Championships or the Olympic Games and in the Junior World Championships are multiplied by a factor of 3.0.

-At the Olympic Games, fourth place is awarded 54 points.

-Under all circumstances, only fencers who have actually participated in a direct elimination table can receive any points.
+- b) Points obtained in an individual A Grade World Cup competition are as listed above. - c) Points obtained in a Grand Prix competition of the FIE and a Zonal Championship are multiplied by a factor of 2.0. - d) Points obtained in the individual events of the Open World Championships or the Olympic Games and in the Junior World Championships are multiplied by a factor of 3.0. - e) At the Olympic Games, fourth place is awarded 54 points. - f) Under all circumstances, only fencers who have actually participated in a direct elimination table can receive any points.

-(c) Honours
+3. Honours

-The official ranking of the FIE will be announced at the end of the World Championships or the Olympic Games.
-It will take into account the competition which has just concluded.
+The winner (first ranked fencer) of each senior official ranking of the FIE will be announced at the end of the Open World Championships or Olympic Games.